-What most organizations should do!
+What most organizations could do!

-- To achieve longer term objectives and sustainable results, the first step is to know how to see and deal effectively with the company’s own unique set of inhibitors to change.
+- To achieve longer-term objectives and sustainable results, the first step is to know how to see and deal effectively with the company’s own unique set of inhibitors to change.

-• Next is to pay attention to what is needed to acknowledge and flow with people’s survival and learning anxieties when involved in any kind of change process or new learning intervention.
+- To pay attention to what is needed to acknowledge and flow with people’s survival and learning anxieties when involved in any kind of change process or new learning intervention.
 In other words, to engage and enroll them, at the cognitive, heart and visceral levels in the results they want to HAVE.

 As well as to create an environment where people have the chance to, are able to and want to create the desired changes that deliver the outcomes the organization wants.